thieu-b55/EC11-rotary-encoder-the-easy-way/README.md

-### PROGRAM ATTINY45, ATTINY84 AND ESP32 test programs in .pdf FILE
+### Program ATTINY45, ATTINY84 AND ESP32 test programs in .pdf FILE